MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/toybox.md

 *Toybox* is a Mesh sample that empowers creators to build interactive Mesh experiences and games.
 The sample provides a number of activities that use mixtures of assets, shaders, visual scripting, animations, VFX, and SoundFX to drive social engagment across Mesh experiences.

 If this is your first time using one of our samples, we recommend that you review our [Samples overview](./samples-overview.md) if you haven't already.
+This page contains instructions on how to download the Mesh toolkit which contains this sample.

 ## The Toybox Package